terryluo-hub/Disaster-Response-Pipeline-Project/README.md

 # Summary:

-This project is about analyzing the the message for disaster reponse.
+This project is about analyzing data regarding disaster reponse from Figure Eight.
+It uses natural language processing libary to classify messages based on historical data.
+The messages are from different resources.
+The webpage of the project gather the input of user message, then display the category of message it supposes to be in.

 # Instruction: